Simple Living With Nature

 This makes such a delicious soup, and is surprisingly easy to make!
 It’s adaptable to different flavors, too, like if you’d rather use cream or milk instead of coconut milk.

-These are my five easy ways to cook winter squash!
-I hope I’ve inspired you to cook squash on a more regular basis at home.
+These are my favorite easy winter squash recipes to cook!
+I hope I leave you with the inspiration to cook winter squash on a more regular basis at home.
 It’s such a lovely, tasty, and healthy vegetable to have around.

 What is your favorite way to prepare winter squash?
 I’d love it if you shared your recipes with me in the comments!